CodingWithDavid/BlazorOwnComponetLib/README.md

    a.
 The counter page was removed
 2. A component library that contains a "Spinner" component
    a.
 This is a simple loader component used to demonstrate the idea of using CSS isolation in a component library
+3. A clone of the Blazor app that uses a Nuget Package
+4. The Componet lib as a nuget package